DFE-Digital/early-careers-framework/README.md

 ## End to end browser testing

 We use Cypress for end-to-end tests.
-This integrates with Axe for automated accessibility tests, and Percy for snapshot testing.
+This integrates with Axe for automated accessibility tests.

 We aim to have an accessibility and snapshot test for every page on the service.